lowRISC/synfi/README.md

-# OpenTitan FI Formal Verification Framework
+# SYNFI: FI Formal Verification Framework
-Note: This tool is currently a work-in-progress.
 ## Introduction
-This framework formally verifies the functionality of the fault countermeasure building blocks of the OpenTitan SoC.
-By annotating the SystemVerilog code, the tool can extract sensitive parts of the circuit, and inject multiple faults into these parts.
-The effectiveness of the injected faults are evaluated and the tool verifies that the installed fault countermeasures detect the faults.
+This framework is capable of analyzing the effects of faults induced into synthesized gate-level netlists.
+The tool automatically extracts the circuit to analyze based on a fault specification file and injects multiple faults with different effects into this subcircuit.
+The effectiveness of the injected faults are evaluated and the tool verifies that the installed fault countermeasures detect these faults.

 The framework is broken into three phases:

 1. a preprocessing phase,
 2. a fault injection phase, and
 3. an evaluation phase.

+Further details can be found in the paper \[[0](#Publication)\].

 ## Usage
 Install python3 and the corresponding packages: